 This Act shall come into operation on the day on which it receives the Royal Assent 1.

-3. Commonwealth requested to enact Act (Sch.
-1)
+3. Commonwealth requested to enact Act (First Schedule)

 The Parliament of the State requests the enactment by the Parliament of the Commonwealth of an Act in, or substantially in, the terms set out in the First Schedule 2.

-4. United Kingdom requested to enact Act (Sch. to Sch.
-2)
+4. United Kingdom requested to enact Act (Schedule to Second Schedule)

 The Parliament and Government of the State request and consent to the enactment by the Parliament of the United Kingdom of an Act in, or substantially in, the terms set out in the Schedule to the Act contained in the Second Schedule 3.

-5. Commonwealth requested to enact Act (Sch.
-2)
+5. Commonwealth requested to enact Act (Second Schedule)

 The Parliament and Government of the State request and consent to the enactment by the Parliament of the Commonwealth of an Act in, or substantially in, the terms set out in the Second Schedule 4.